Commitment Strategy | FoundationU

 The goal of the Research thrust is to generate evidence that informs policy and practice.
 Findings from these studies feed directly into campus operations, for instance, a soil-analysis report might guide landscaping choices, while a cost-benefit analysis of solar panels could support a new installation.
 Research projects also contribute to academic literature, raising the university’s profile in sustainability networks.
 By publishing articles, presenting at conferences and hosting symposia, the university shapes broader conversations and attracts collaborators for future investigations.

-18 Sustainability-Focused Projects
+16 Sustainability-Focused Research Projects

 Includes faculty-led and student-assisted research.
 Topics cover resource use, environment, and social impact.
 Records are updated by the research office.